alexhokl/notes/gcloud.md

 It is a GitHub Copilot Chat-like product where it help suggesting how BigQuery can be used, suggesting and explaining BigQuery queries, explaining select BigQuery tables.

+### Certificate Authority Service

+- CAS can be used to issue certificate for zero trust setup.
+Resources require a certificate can ask for one using IAM credentials.

 ## Tools